Sheffield Castle: Destruction of the castle

-On 11 October 1642, as England moved towards civil war, the town and castle was seized by Sir John Gell for the Parliamentarians.
-In April 1643, Royalist forces led by the Earl of Newcastle entered Yorkshire and took Leeds, Wakefield, and Rotherham before approaching Sheffield.
-The Parliamentary defenders of Sheffield castle fled into Derbyshire allowing the Royalists to take the castle without a fight.
-Newcastle left a garrison at the castle, under the control of Sir William Savile, as recounted by Margaret Cavendish, Newcastle's wife:
+On 11 October 1642, as England moved towards civil war, the town and castle were seized by Parliamentarians under Sir John Gell.
+In April 1643, Royalists under Earl of Newcastle entered Yorkshire and took Leeds, Wakefield, and Rotherham before approaching Sheffield.
+The Parliamentarians abandoned Sheffield for Derbyshire, and the Royalists captured the castle without fighting.
+Newcastle left a garrison at the castle commanded by Sir William Savile.
+According to Margaret Cavendish, Newcastle's wife:

-Sir William Savile left Sheffield and the castle under the control of his deputy, Major Thomas Beaumont, who held Sheffield until August 1644 when the Earl of Manchester sent Major-General Crawford and Colonel Pickering, a force of 1,200 soldiers to recapture Sheffield for the Parliamentarians.
-At first the castle resisted, and finding their artillery—the largest of which was a demi-culverin—was insufficient to breach the castle wall, General Crawford sent a letter to Lord Fairfax for a demi-cannon (the Queen's pocket-pistoll) and a whole culverin.
-These extra cannon were able to breach the castle wall, after which terms for the surrender of the castle were agreed:
+Savile passed control of Sheffield and the castle to his deputy, Major Thomas Beaumont, who held them until August 1644.
+That month the Earl of Manchester sent 1,200 Parliamentarians troops under Major-General Crawford and Colonel Pickering to recapture Sheffield.
+Initially, the besiegers artillery could not breach the walls; their largest gun was a demi-culverin.
+On General Crawford's request, Lord Fairfax reinforced the siege with a demi-cannon (the Queen's pocket-pistoll) and a whole culverin.
+These extra cannon breached the walls and the Royalists surrendered under the following terms:

-During the battle to recapture the Castle, John Stilgoe, who was a Royalist (despite the rest of his family being on the opposite side) was killed.
-He dictated his will, leaving his goods to the family who were of the same ilk as him.

-Lady Savile (mentioned in this agreement) was the widow of Sir William Savile.
+The Lady Savile mentioned in the agreement was the widow of Sir William Savile.
 She was pregnant at the time of the siege, and went into labour the night after the castle was surrendered.

-Following the siege Colonel John Bright of Carbrook Hall was left as governor of the castle.
-He was soon appointed governor of the city of York, and so left Captain Edward Gill in charge of Sheffield.
-On 30 April 1646 the House of Commons passed a resolution that Sheffield Castle should be made untenable, and on 13 July 1647 a resolution was passed for the castle to be demolished.
+Following the siege Colonel John Bright of Carbrook Hall became governor of the castle before being reassigned as governor of the city of York.
+Control of Sheffield passed to Captain Edward Gill.
+The House of Commons ordered the castle to be made untenable on 30 April 1646, but then ordered its demolition on 13 July 1647.
 Despite considerable demolition work, in 1649 the Earl of Arundel repurchased Sheffield castle with the intention of restoring it, but the damage was too great and no restoration work was ever started.
-The castle was soon completely razed; for a while it was used as an orchard, and then a bowling green, before being built over.
+The castle was soon completely razed; the site was used as an orchard and then a bowling green before being built over.

 Some of the stone from the castle was used in the construction of the now demolished Free Grammar School of King James of England, within the town of Sheffield, in the County of York, which was built on Townhead Street in 1648.